-- 11.1 Members of the public, including any applicant or objector, are not entitled as of right to speak at meetings of the Planning Committee and are encouraged to submit any representations in writing during the consultation period. - 11.2 All representations received will be reported to committee.
-Where they are received late, and after publication of the agenda for the Planning Committee they will be reported to the Committee by means of a late paper summarising any late representations received in respect of items on the agenda for the Planning Committee. - 11.3 Any person who has made a written representation on an application and wishes to speak must register their request by 9.00 am on the Monday before the meeting, by phoning 01903 737512 or by email.
-It is the responsibility of the individual to check whether the application is to be considered by the Planning Committee [one should be able to register to be automatically notified when the agenda for the Committee is published].
+11.1 Members of the public, including any applicant or objector, are not entitled as of right to speak at meetings of the Development Committee and are encouraged to submit any representations in writing during the consultation period.

+11.2 All representations received will be reported to committee.
+Where they are received late, and after publication of the agenda for the Development Committee they will be reported to the Committee by means of a late paper summarising any late representations received in respect of items on the agenda for the Development Committee.

+11.3 Any person who has made a written representation on an application and wishes to speak must register their request by 5pm on the Monday before the meeting, by phoning 01903 737512 or by email.
+It is the responsibility of the individual to check whether the application is to be considered by Development Committee. [ one should be able to register to be automatically notified when the agenda for the committee is published]

-- 11.4 There is a time limit of 3 minutes for each speaker i.e., Parish Councils, objectors, applicants/agents, or supporters.
-Objectors & supporters include residents' groups, community groups or interest groups.
-A supporter must be an independent third party such as a local resident, not a relative of the applicant or the applicant themselves if their appointed agent is already speaking. - 11.5 A speaker can speak for up to the 3 minutes.
-The order of speaking will be as follows:
+11.4There is a time limit of 3 minutes for each group of speakers i.e. Ward Members, Parish Councils, objectors, applicants/agents or supporters.
+Objectors & supporters include residents groups, community groups or interest groups.
+A supporter must be an independent third party such as a local resident, not a relative of the applicant or the applicant themselves if their appointed agent is already speaking.